YunRuiHuang/ICSI499Project/database/readme.md

     - method = GET

-      summary: find the user and return a list of user
+      summary: find the user and return a list of user information

-      description: This method use to jump to the user list page
+      description: This method use to find a user when only know the user name, which will return a list of user because user name isn't unique.
+In the *body* should has user name value.